-There are different philosophies and theories around open source products.
-Some claim that the reciprocity is expected if you use something for free.
+There are different philosophies and theories about open source products.
+Some claim that there is reciprocity if you use something for free.
 Others demand a regime similar to socialism and Marx’s slogan – “From each according to his ability, to each according to his needs.”

 That doesn’t resonate with everyone.
 People are somewhat selfish by nature and solving global problems isn’t always at the top of their minds.
 That’s the reality we live in.

 Some do genuinely support the philosophy and spend a significant amount of time on contributing back in exchange for no direct compensation.
 I’ve probably spent over 2,000 hours on open source contributions – not accounting for any free applications or plugins that I’ve built separately.

 Therefore, I’ll pinpoint several factors that open source contributors consider and often utilize (as compared to developers who don’t contribute back).

 Co-organizing WordCamp Europe 2014 in Bulgaria with 900+ participants in 4 continents.

 I have met contributors who are active members of a specific community.
 The communities range from being a platform, a framework, a technical stack, a general dev forum, a hackerspace, to a competitive programming group.

 Communities project a certain sense of commitment as there are a global mission and a form of empowerment.
 You can meet advocates, evangelists, or core contributors to well-known projects.
 It’s quite motivating, to say the least.

 And that doesn’t have to be an exclusively technical community.
 There are wonderful meetup groups and conferences by Firefox, Eclipse, OpenOffice – different products actively used by regular folks.
 These volunteers may be in charge of organizing community events, lectures at schools, translating the products, helping out with beta testing, answering support forum tickets and more.